 Tough competition from free newspapers

-Since the introduction of free newspapers most fee-based dailies have seen a decline in their reader figures.
-This was true for the Tageblatt, published by Editpress, as well as the liberal Lëtzebuerger Journal and the communist newspaper vum Lëtzebuerger Vollek.
-La Voix du Luxembourg, the French-language pendant to Luxemburger Wort, had to close in 2011.
-Thanks to their e-paper services both Luxemburger Wort and the French-language website of Editpress, Le Quotidien, have seen a slight increase in their reader numbers.
+Since the introduction of free newspapers most fee-based dailies have seen a decline in their reader figures, including the Lëtzebuerger Journal, published by Editpress, the liberal Lëtzebuerger Journal and the communist newspaper vum Lëtzebuerger Vollek.
+La Voix du Luxembourg, the French-language pendant to the prestigious Luxemburger Wort, was forced to shut down in 2011.
+In 2019 the French weekly Le Jeudi was also discontinued.

 The Portuguese-language (Contacto, Correio) and English-language (Delano) magazines are noteworthy elements of Luxembourg's media landscape.
 Foreigners account for more than 40 percent of Luxembourg's population and multilingualism is a strong feature of Luxembourg society.
 There are three official languages: German, French and Luxembourgish.
 Most newspapers, however, appear only in German or French; Luxembourgish is seldom used as a written language but is widely used for radio.

 Luxembourg is home to Europe's largest private television and radio company, the RTL Group.
 In Luxembourg itself, RTL operates the main television channel RTL Télé Lëtzebuerg and enjoyed a monopoly position until 1991.
 The only French-language radio station, l'Essentiel, went on air in 2016 as an offshoot of the free newspaper of the same name.

 Luxembourg is generally considered to have a high level of press freedom.
 Nevertheless, the country’s press council has complained of repeated attempts to undermine this freedom, pointing out that journalists are increasingly being threatened with legal proceedings as a means of stopping them from doing their job.